flash62au/WiTcontroller/README.md

   - automatic attempt to reconnect
 - functions are currently only sent to the earliest selected loco
 - change facing of a loco in consist
-- keep a list of ip addresses and ports if bonjour doesn't provide any
+- keep a list of ip addresses and ports if mDNS doesn't provide any
+- remember (for the current session only) recently selected locos
+- restructure the '9' menu item.

 ### Command menu:
 - 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)